Adeline Gray: Career

 Gray spent the 2017 season recuperating from injuries, missing the 2017 World Championships.

 She returned from her injuries in 2018, winning gold at the 2018 World Wrestling Championships.
 In 2019, she won gold at the 2019 Pan American Wrestling Championships.
 Later that year, she won her fifth gold medal at the World Wrestling Championships, becoming the first American wrestler to win five golds at the World Championships.
 She won silver at the 2020 Pan American Wrestling Championships, winning her first two matches, before withdrawing from her gold medal match against Justina Di Stasio of Canada due to rib fractures.

 At the 2020 U.S. Olympic Wrestling Trials, Gray defeated Kylie Welker by technical superiority twice, qualifying to represent the United States at the 2020 Summer Olympics.
 In her opening bout, she won by fall against 2020 African Wrestling Championships gold medalist Zaineb Sghaier.
 In the quarterfinals, she defeated former world champion and four-time European champion Yasemin Adar by a score of 6–4.
 In the semifinals, she defeated two-time Asian Wrestling Championships finalist Aiperi Medet Kyzy by a score of 3–2.
 She was awarded a silver medal after being defeated by former world champion Aline Rotter-Focken by a score of 7–3 in the gold medal match.

+In 2021, she won the gold medal in the women's 76 kg event at the World Wrestling Championships held in Oslo, Norway.
+Gray won one of the bronze medals in the women's 76 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
+She defeated Milaimys Marín of Cuba in her bronze medal match.
+Gray also earned a quota place for the United States for the 2024 Summer Olympics in Paris, France.